How to Match Your Wedding & Engagement Ring

 The layer of metal surrounding the diamond in this particular setting is also known as a “bezel” which is incredibly useful for keeping the diamond safe.
 Unlike the prong setting, where the centre diamond is clasped firmly between four to six prongs, the bezel has a much more rounded look.
 A wedding ring that also contains small diamonds set inside the wedding ring would compliment the bezel style very nicely.

 Uniquely Shaped Engagement Rings

-In the case that your engagement ring features a unique shape, in the sense that your centre diamond sticks out at a particular angle, then you would need a contoured wedding ring that will wrap around that particular shape.
-This kind of step will require a lot more detailed advice, but you will need to identify where your engagement ring sticks out and then find the exact curve that will slot in nicely.
+In the case that your engagement ring features a unique shape, in the sense that your centre diamond sticks out at an angle, then you may like to consider a contoured wedding ring that will wrap around that particular shape.
+This kind of step will require a lot more detailed advice and bespoke service but when pulled off well, will result in a perfectly nesting set.

 If the search for an exact match isn’t going as planned, then you might want to consider giving yourself a complete upgrade with a bridal set.
-With a perfectly paired engagement ring and wedding ring, you can take care of two tasks at once as well as go through the joy of shopping for a brand new ring.
-If your partner went through a lot of trouble to buy your current engagement ring (they probably did) then you will at least get to experience it from their point of view.
-A nice bridal set means you can stylistically match both rings together without having to worry.
+With a perfectly paired engagement ring and wedding ring in one set, you can take care of two tasks at once as well as go through the joy of shopping for a brand new ring.
+A nice bridal set means you can stylistically match both rings together without having to worry about them clashing.